A Drawing tutorial that covers essential information on how to draw the human figure.

 Be sure to take advantage of the Gesture and Figure Drawing Task Generator which is free to all during spring and summer!

-It essentially prompts you with art based learning tasks, all of which revolved around the key principles outlined in this video.
+It essentially prompts you with art based learning tasks, all of which revolved around the key principles outlined in the video included with this Membership.
 It’ll suggest type of poses, body types and the main task to explore.

 There’s also a .PSD file that comes with the generator, so you can basically plot the positions suggested by the generator to help you practice drawing a variety of poses from any angle.